Affiliate links on Android Authority may earn us a commission. Learn more.

 The only good PlayStation 3 emulator for PC and Mac

 PlayStation 3 is one powerful console.
 It had some amazing games, and the industry was just starting to get into things like HD gaming.
-It can be emulated, but there are a surprisingly small number of emulators capable of doing it compared to something like Sega emulators.
+It can be emulated, but there are surprisingly few emulators capable of doing it compared to, for example, Sega emulators.
 Luckily, there is at least one good option in RPCS3.
 We’ll go over that and a few other PlayStation 3 emulators for PC and Mac below.

 The best PlayStation 3 emulators for PC and Mac